instantOS/instantos.github.io/docs/neovim.md

 ### Anki

-This is meant to be used with the ObsidianToAnki plugin for obsidian.
+This is meant to be used with the ObsidianToAnki plugin for Obsidian.
-These snippets are not that useful outside of anki card creation, so they only trigger if your markdown file contains the word `anki` in its name.
+These snippets are not that useful outside of Anki card creation, so they only trigger if your Markdown file contains the word `anki` in its name.

 `MQ` generates a Math question, meaning